How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 For many people, the first aid during an anxiety attack will be going outside to get some air.
 Taking a stroll around the block or walking a dog can sometimes be enough to feel better and calm anxiety.

 In this life, we experience the world through our physical senses.
-For the most part, we use our bodies to see, smell, touch, hear and taste.
-In addition, we have feelings, emotions and thoughts.
-Overall, that’s not too much if you think.
+We use our bodies to see, smell, touch, hear, and taste.
+And we also have feelings, emotions, and thoughts.

-Indeed being in a physical body is a very exclusive state and it involves a wide range of experiences.
-And as much as we like we cannot “unsubscribe” from the part that includes emotions like sadness, worry, fear, grief, etc.
+Being in a physical body is a rare, extraordinary experience — and it includes a full spectrum of sensations.
+As much as we’d like, we cannot “unsubscribe” from sadness, worry, fear, grief, or discomfort.
+They come with the package.

-So why don’t we accept it as a part of the whole puzzle?
+So why not accept them as part of the whole?

-Embracing life as it is, and learning to love your low moments equally as high is a life philosophy.
-It is a position you deliberately take, and by taking it you do yourself a big favor.
+Embracing life as it is — and learning to honor your low moments just as much as your high ones — is a philosophy.
+It’s a stance you choose.
+And when you choose it, you give yourself a tremendous gift.